 Treating your kinky hair with henna will fortify it because henna binds to the hair cuticle.
 It deposits lawsone dye particles into any gaps and crevices on the surface of the hair, filling up such gaps and gradually making hair less porous.

 It might be easier to visualize henna forming a new layer over the surface of your hair every time you use it.
 This way it reinforces and thickens your natural hair strand.

-However, henna may be a great substitute for ladies with protein sensitive hair.
+As such, henna may be a great substitute for people with protein sensitive hair.

 2. Promotes overall scalp health

-Henna is also known to have anti-fungal and antimicrobial properties that can fight dandruff, irritation, flakes, and itching caused by psoriasis on the scalp.
+Henna is known to have anti-fungal and antimicrobial properties that can fight dandruff, irritation, flakes, and itching caused by psoriasis on the scalp.
 It also strengthens the skin of the scalp and keeps it in top shape.
-It can be cooling and soothing to the scalp, controlling itchiness, and promoting scalp health.
+It can be cooling and soothing to the scalp and it promotes scalp health.

 If you didn’t already know this, the most you can do to promote hair growth is to provide an ideal and healthy enough environment on the scalp to support it.

 Healthy scalp = healthy follicles = thicker, stronger hair = more resistance to breakage = longer hair!

 If you have high porosity hair and have a difficult time keeping moisture locked into your hair strands, then henna is great news!